atreeon/clean-air-bh-website11ty/content/register.md

   order: 2
 ---

-## Register
+## Register for the Newsletter

-Submit this form to register your name and email address so we can notify you regarding any news or to enable us to alert you if we need help with one of our campaigns.

-Please confirm the registration by clicking the confirmation link in the email we send you.

 {% registerForUpdates %}

+To complete the process you must check your email inbox and select the link in the confirmation email.